Freddsle/fedRBE/batchcorrection/README.md

   normalizationMethod: "log2(x+1)"
     # Normalization: "log2(x+1)" or None.
     # If None, no normalization is applied.
-    # More options will be available in future versions.

   smpc: True
     # Enable secure multiparty computation for privacy-preserving aggregation.